Skip to main content

 • 10 CCR § 2695.7(d): Every insurer shall conduct and diligently pursue a thorough, fair and objective investigation and shall not persist in seeking information not reasonably required for or material to the resolution of a claim dispute.

 • The implied covenant of good faith and fair dealing: Every insurance contract includes an implied promise that the insurer will deal fairly with the insured.
-A shoddy investigation violates that promise.
+A shoddy investigation can breach that promise.

 ⚠️